osmandkitay/AshaChess/README.md

 This implementation uses:
 - Python with Flask for the backend
-- python-chess library (with custom modifications for 2HS rules)
+- python-chess library (with custom modifications for ASHA CHESS rules)
 - JavaScript and CSS for the frontend

 ### Prerequisites